Urban planning education: United States

+Programs that desire accreditation through the PAB must apply for candidacy status.
+The program seeking candidacy must demonstrate that they meet five preconditions to accreditation.
 Once the preconditions have successfully been met by the program, the program must complete and submit a Self-Study Report.
 Through the Self-Study Report, the program assesses their performance and compliance with PAB's accreditation standards.
 This report serves as the basis of review for the Planning Accreditation Board, along with a formal meeting with the Program Administrator at the Board meeting.

 If candidacy is awarded, the Planning Accreditation Board will send a three-member team to visit and formally review the program during a semester.
 The three member team will meet with faculty, staff, students, and members of the local planning community.
 The team will then submit a Site Visit Report to the Planning Accreditation Board.
 During the meeting of the Planning Accreditation Board, the board will review the Self-Study Report, Site Visit Report and other documentation and meet with the Program Administrator.
 At the conclusion of the meeting, the Board decides if the program is awarded accreditation and the length of accreditation.

 Accreditation length is dependent on the extent the program complies with requirements of the Planning Accreditation Board, with the maximum length awarded is 7 years.
 Programs must re-apply for accreditation in the year their accreditation term expires.